-- 1. Insert the installation CD in the CD-ROM drive. - 2.
-The CD should normally be automatically mounted under the /run/media/root directory.
+- 1. Insert the installation media in the drive. - The media should normally be automatically mounted under the /run/media/root directory.
 If it does not mount automatically, create a mount point directory and invoke the mount command as follows:

 mount /dev/cdrom /media/cdrom